jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

     })

-The ``positions`` defines an optional list of positions, between 0 and 100, of where the colours in the gradient are located.
+The ``positions`` defines an optional list of positions, between 0 and 100, of where the colors in the gradient are located.
 Default values are provided for ``colors`` lists of between 2 and 4 but they can be specified if required::

     chart.add_series({